OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 }
 ```

+## Potentially unsafe operations

+When working with upgradeable smart contracts, you will always interact with the contract instance, and never with the underlying logic contract.
+However, nothing prevents a malicious actor from sending transactions to the logic contract directly.
+This does not pose a threat, since any changes to the state of the logic contracts do not affect your contract instances, as the storage of the logic contracts is never used in your project.

+There is, however, an exception.
+If the direct call to the logic contract triggers a `selfdestruct` operation, then the logic contract will be destroyed, and all your contract instances will end up delegating all calls to an address without any code.
+This would effectively break all contract instances in your project.

+A similar effect can be achieved if the logic contract contains a `delegatecall` operation.
+If the contract can be made to `delegatecall` into a malicious contract that contains a `selfdestruct`, then the calling contract will be destroyed.

+As such, it is strongly recommended to avoid any usage of either `selfdestruct` or `delegatecall` in your contracts.
+If you need to include them, make absolutely sure they cannot be called by an attacker on an uninitialized logic contract.

 ## Modifying your contracts

 When writing new versions of your contracts, either due to new features or bugfixing, there is an additional restriction to observe: you cannot change the order in which the contract state variables are declared, nor their type.
 You can read more about the reasons behind this restriction [in the pattern section](pattern.md).